music-suite/music-suite/docs/src/User-Guide.md

 The distinction between ordinary musical data and meta-data is not always clear-cut.
 As a rule of thumb, meta-events are any kind of event that does not directly affect how the represented music sounds when performed.
 However they might affect the appearance of the musical notation.
 For example, a *clef* is meta-information, while a *slur* is not.
 A notable exception to this rule is meta-events affecting tempo such as metronome marks and fermatas, which usually *do* affect the performance of the music.

-TODO explain what meta-really is: dynamical (Typeable) vs static.
-All presentational/extra info is meta, all *logical/semantic/sounding* information is not.
-This is a trade off between static and dynamic typing.

 ## Title